Elizabeth Stuart, Princess of England, Daughter of King Charles I of England

 Elizabeth had eight siblings:

 Elizabeth’s father King Charles I had issues with Parliament, clashing with its members over financial, political, and religious issues.
 These issues eventually caused the English Civil War (1642 – 1651).
-During the English Civil War, of Elizabeth’s surviving siblings, her sister Mary was married and living in the Dutch Republic, her eldest brother Charles was in the Dutch Republic with their sister Mary or in France where their mother Queen Henrietta Maria and sister Henrietta were living in exile, and where their young first cousin King Louis XIV sat upon the throne of France.
+During the English Civil War, of Elizabeth’s surviving siblings, her sister Mary was married and living in the Dutch Republic, her eldest brother Charles was in the Dutch Republic with their sister Mary or in France where their mother Queen Henrietta Maria and her sister Henrietta were living in exile, and where their young first cousin King Louis XIV sat upon the throne of France.
 Elizabeth’s brother James, the second son, remained in Oxford, England, the royalist stronghold, while his father King Charles I fought against the forces of the Parliamentarians, also known as the Roundheads.

 (Left to Right) Prince Henry, Duke of Gloucester, Princess Elizabeth and Prince James, Duke of York, the future King James II, by Sir Peter Lely, 1647; Credit – Wikipedia